 In an official press release, the German government outlined its strategy for 2021, planning to expand and improve the digital identity marketplace.
-Here are some key points that give more information on the government’s future plans.
+Here are some key points that give more information on the government’s plans.

 Own a new car, open an account, or apply for a government scholarship – anyone who wants to do any of these online needs digital proofs.
 Furthermore, integrating such functionalities into smartphones could speed up many other services on a large scale.
 Chancellor Merkel invited business leaders to a discussion to exchange ideas about how digital proofs and documents can be used through smartphones and what aspects need to be considered.